Minecraft-Pathfinding/minecraft-pathfinding/docs/AdvancedUsage.md

 import { MovementProvider, Move, goals } from 'mineflayer-pathfinder'

-class MyMoveProducer extends MovementProvider {
+class MyMoveProvider extends MovementProvider {
   movementDirs = [
     new Vec3(1, 0, 0),
     new Vec3(-1, 0, 0),